New projects revealed, including thriller described as “David Lynch meets Ken Loach”.

 This year’s showcase of nine works in progress included Kedzierzawska’s drama Speedway, which had been pitched at the Polish Days in 2015, as well as three films - Piotr Domalewski’s family dramedy Silent Night, Bodo Kox’s sci-fi drama The Man With The Magic Box and Lukasz Palkowski’s The Fastest based on the true story of Jurek Gorski, a drug addict turned Double Ironman - which will have their premieres in the Main Competition at the Polish Film Festival in Gdynia (18-23 September).

 In addition, director Bartek Konopka and producer Anne Wydra of Otter Films showed footage from the first days of shooting from his historical drama The Mute which is being co-produced with Wroclaw-based Odra-Film and Belgium’s Earlybirds Films.
-Kino Swiat is in place for Polish distribution, with New Europe Films Sales handling international sales.
+Kino Swiat is in place for Polish distribution.

 This year’s edition of Wroclaw’s Polish Days was rounded out with the announcement that the other two sponsor awards - from the postproduction studio Color Off On and the European training initiative EAVE - were presented to producer Beata Rzezniczek of Madants for her pitching of Israeli director Hagar Ben-Asher’s The War Has Ended,.